 - 3: Joan, June

 - 2: Betty, Jean, Judith, Pauline

 - 1: Alice, Bessie, Boots, Claire, Colleen, Dolores, Dorothy, Elinor, Evelyn, Fay, Frances, Gigi, Ginger, Gladys, Gloria, Gwen, Iris, Janet, Joyce, Julie, Karen, Kathleen, Lila, Lina, Lois, Lona, Loretta, Lucille, Lupe, Marian, Molly, Mona, Natalie, Patricia, Sue

 (Often stage names were the real-life middle names of these women.)

 Finally, a few interesting details:

-Jobyna is Jobyna Ralston, named for actress Jobyna Howland, daughter of a man named Joby Howland.
-Jobyna debuted on the SSA’s baby name list in 1927.
+- “Jobyna” was Jobyna Ralston, who was named for actress Jobyna Howland, daughter of a man named Joby Howland.
+The name Jobyna debuted in the U.S. baby name data in 1927.